Condor (TV series)

 Condor is an American thriller television series based on the novel Six Days of the Condor by James Grady and its 1975 film adaptation Three Days of the Condor written by Lorenzo Semple Jr. and David Rayfiel.
-The series stars Max Irons.
-The series was created by Todd Katzberg, Jason Smilovic, and Ken Robinson and premiered on June 6, 2018 on Audience.
+The series stars Max Irons and was created by Todd Katzberg, Jason Smilovic, and Ken Robinson and premiered on June 6, 2018 on Audience.
 In July 2018, the series had been renewed for a second season, although in January 2020, Audience announced it would be ending operations in its current format.
 The second season, already filmed at the time of the announcement, premiered on June 9, 2020, on C More and RTÉ2.

 In December 2020, its existing two seasons were picked up by Epix.
 They began premiering the second season on November 7, 2021.

 Premise

 Joe Turner is an idealistic millennial who joins the CIA and hopes to reform it from within.
 He stumbles onto a secret plan that threatens the lives of millions.
 When professional killers massacre everyone in his office, Joe is forced into a battle with the most dangerous elements of the military-industrial complex.